yamanidev/mohamedyamani.com/src/content/blog/what-is-programming.md

 description: "My first blog article where I introduce what programming is in practical terms as well as some valuable tips."
 canonicalUrl: "https://mohamedyamani.com/blog/what-is-programming/"
 pubDate: 2021-01-29
+thumbnail:
-image: "/images/thumbnails/what-is-programming.jpg"
+  url: "/images/thumbnails/what-is-programming.jpg"
-imageAlt: "laptop next to monitor with code on both screens"
+  alt: "laptop next to monitor with code on both screens"
 ---

 Hello there everyone and welcome to my very first blog post 😃!